 Adequate fibre is very important for the healthy functioning of our body.
 When you think of fibre, the first thing that comes to mind are fruits, vegetables and whole grains.
 Did you know?
 A serving of peanut butter is a good source of fibre.
 A serving (2 tablespoons) of Peanut butter gives you 2g of fibre.
 The fibre adds bulk to our diets helping us feel full.
 Fibre will slow the absorption of certain foods so that blood sugar is better controlled.

 Moreover, having a good amount of fibre suggests it’ll digest slower than simple carbohydrates.
 This again aids in keeping the feeling of satiation in between meals, particularly helpful if you are following a weight loss diet.
 The fibre content helps maintain good digestive health and pulls out excess toxins from the body, control appetite and keeps you feeling full.

-3. Healthy Fat
+3. Peanut Is Loaded With Healthy Fat

 There is a myth surrounding Peanut butter regarding the high-fat content in it, which people assume is dangerous and may add weight.
 How far is this true?
 Let me tell you, it’s not the fat content in food that makes you fat but eating in a calorie surplus over an extended period of time is what will cause unwanted weight gain in the form of fat.